GavinJin0501/Operating-Systems-Sharing-Repo/Assignments/1/WS01.start/README.txt

 # make newlibstack:	recompiles the stack, implemented as a double-linked list, then integrates it in an update of libstack.a (Q3)
 # make libfifo: 	compiles a dynamic queue implemented as a double-linked list, then integrates it in a library (lib/libfifo.a) (Q4)

+Mine:
+make doublell: compile the doubly linked list implementation (Q2) make newlibstack: recompiles the stack, implemented as a double-linked list, then integrates it in an update of libstack.a (Q3) make testlibstack: compiles the test for stack using our library for stack (Q3) make runtestlibstack: calling newlibstack and testlibstack to run the test (Q3) make libfifo: compiles a dynamic queue implemented as a double-linked list, then integrates it in a library (lib/libfifo.a) (Q4) make testlibfifo: compiles the test for queue using our library for queue (Q4) make runtestlibfifo: calling libfifo and testlibfifo to run the test (Q4)

 =======================================================================================
 Comments: